karafka/waterdrop/README.md

 Fork the project.
 Make your feature addition or bug fix.
 Add tests for it.
 This is important so we don't break it in a future versions unintentionally.
-Commit, do not mess with Rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull).
+Commit, do not mess with version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull).
 Send me a pull request.
 Bonus points for topic branches.

 [![coditsu](https://coditsu.io/assets/quality_bar.svg)](https://app.coditsu.io/karafka/repositories/waterdrop)